rodrigoruas/social_app/README.md

 1. Add turbo_streams to post and
 2. Remove turbo_stream from the controller and do it in a simple way. -> Lack explanation
 3. Setup solid cable and broadcast a post

+turbo frame cons:

+- can update just one frame at the time
+- we can only update not prepend, append etc

+turbo stream

+- write more code